 It is important to ask certain relevant questions such as these:

 His MIG struck down because he was flying lower than the other two planes.
 Why he flew low?
-He knew that Eritrean zu-23 was waiting for him at the bottom (this is his second time captue) .
+He knew that Eritrean Zu-23 was waiting for him at the bottom (this is his second-time capture).
 He even did not make any significant attacks on the airport, though he lowered to attack. was that deliberate?

 Let me add some more ideas so that we can see things from a different perspective.
 The imprisonment of Brigadier General Habtezion Hadgu, the former commander of Eritrean Air Force may have also issues related to colonel Bezabih and other Ethiopian pilots.

-You can read the above statment from this link: REDSEA
+You can read the above statement from this link: REDSEA

 Why Air force members imprisoned now and then?
 I believe these are operations to keep the secret under.
 Furthermore, there are other air force members suspected and imprisoned just to keep the secret away.
 Isayas is insane when it comes to both Eritrean or Ethiopian Air force members.